nkdAgility/NKDAgility.com/site/content/resources/blog/2016/2016-07-06-scaling-professional-scrum-visual-studio-team-services/index.md

 ---
 title: Scaling Professional Scrum with Visual Studio Team Services
-description: "Discover how to scale Professional Scrum using Visual Studio Team Services.
-Learn strategies for effective team collaboration and automation in your projects."
+description: Discover how to scale Professional Scrum using Visual Studio Team Services.
+Learn strategies for effective team collaboration and automation in your projects.
 date: 2016-07-06
 creator: Martin Hinshelwood
 id: "11563"